Ira K. Blake, president

 - Honoring her belief in the importance of student success, President Blake realigned all student services under the Division of Student Affairs to encompass all of the university’s student-facing services and all current and future student resources.

 - Four new buildings have expanded not only the university footprint, but under the leadership of President Blake, advanced opportunities.
-New buildings included the STEM and Classroom Building, Recreation and Wellness Center, Hunter Hall (the university’s first residence hall) and, at UHCL Pearland, the Health Services and Classroom Building.
+New buildings included the STEM and Classroom Building, Recreation and Wellness Center, Hunter Residence Hall (the university’s first residence hall) and, at UHCL Pearland, the Health Services and Classroom Building.

 - In fall 2018, UHCL saw record enrollment with approximately 9,000 students attending UHCL to meet their educational goals.